The Jordan Valley

 Luke 13:14 (NIV)

 In anger, Jesus rebuked the synagogue leader and called him a hypocrite.
 If he truly observed the Sabbath as he claimed, he would not even rise to untie his ox or donkey from the stall and lead it to drink water.
-Yet the Jewish leaders practised the Sabbath on their own terms and according to their own convenience.
+Yet the Jewish leaders practiced the Sabbath on their own terms and according to their own convenience.
 It was never about drawing near to God; instead, it became a means of placing obstacles and barriers before those who sought Him.
 This woman, who had suffered for eighteen years, was healed instantly on the day of the Lord.
-Jesus challenged the leader by asking whether the Sabbath was meant to be a day of liberation or a day of bondage.
+Jesus questioned the leader whether the Sabbath was meant to be a day of liberation or a day of bondage.

-Another time when Jesus went into a synagogue and saw that there was a man whose hand was shriveled he wanted to heal him but he saw that the Pharisees watching him closely just to accuse him of healing on the Sabbath So Jesus asked them
+Another time when Jesus went into a synagogue and saw that there was a man whose hand was shriveled, he wanted to heal him, but he saw that the Pharisees watching him closely just to accuse him of healing on the Sabbath, so Jesus asked them

 Then Jesus asked them, “Which is lawful on the Sabbath: to do good or to do evil, to save life or to kill?”
 But they remained silent. – Mark 3:4 (NIV)

 They all remained silent because their only agenda was find evidence that Jesus was breaking the Sabbath.
 Seeing their stubbornness Jesus was angered but at the same time distressed knowing the intention of their hearts.
 He simply asked the man to stretch out his hand and his hand was completely restored.
 When the Pharisees saw this they immediately went out of the synagogue and join with the Herodians to plot on how to kill Jesus.
-They left the synagogue in the middle of the service as their intention was to worship God that day but the gift of God.
+They left the synagogue in the middle of the service as their intention was not to worship God that day but to reject the gift of God.

 Origins of Sabbath